dariogarcia/coMedia/README.md

 # coMedia
 This platform is designed to store (1) digital content and (2) your comments about it.
-It is intended to provide you with a personal repository of appreciated content.
+It is intended to provide you with a personal repository of content you care for.
 A place where you can store all that you read, watch and listen, and want to remember.
 Wanna enjoy it again in the future?
 Store it in coMedia.
-Based on natural language AI tech, coMedia can repond to your detailed requests.
+Once populated, using its natural language AI tech, coMedia can repond to your detailed requests.
 A second brain for digital content, with a search engine powered by a universal and collaborative database of quality consumer media.
 Data privacy provided through anonimization, aggregation and embeddings.

-coMedia has a user and a server side.
-User stores favourite content, and comments on it, which never leave the user side in textual form.
+The coMedia platform is composed of a user and a server side.
+Users index favourite content, and add comments to it, which never leave the user side in textual form.
 Servers host a global list of contents, by matching and merging the ones created by users.
 User comments, anonimized, aggregated and embedded, are used to characterize content on the server side.

 ## User Functionalities
 The main functionalities, detalied below, are the ones available from the user side of the platform: